 Enable Developer Tab

-If your excel is not showing Developer tab then follow below steps to enable the developer tab in your excel.
+If your excel is not showing Developer tab then follow the below steps to enable the developer tab in your excel.

 Step 1: Go to File.

 Step 2: Click on Options.

 Step 3: Go to Customize Ribbon in excel.

 Step 4: Check the Developer tab on the right side.
 Once you select the options click on OK.

 Examples to Use Excel VBA Code

 #1 – Paste Code in Module

 To write VBA code, the first thing you need to do is go to the Developer tab and click on Visual Basic.